 The History of Claret

-For wine connoisseurs, writers and those in the wine business, claret refers to red wine from Bordeaux.
 The British were the first to use the word claret; it comes from the French word clair which means "clear."
 Today, French winemakers make claret mostly for export and do not describe their wine as claret.
-However, if you visit France’s largest wine-growing region, you will discover a specialty of the region, a light, fruity wine called Clairet.
+However, if you visit France’s largest wine-growing region, you will discover their specialty, a light, fruity wine called Clairet.
 Claret and Clairet sound very similar, they are made from the same Bordeaux grapes, they share the same past, but they are very different wines.

 Claret wine developed over the years, and today, the British (especially the upper-class) appreciate the modern Claret, red Bordeaux wine (or wine styled after Bordeaux) made from a blend of two or more grapes: Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, Malbec and some Carménère.
 Claret continues to be a generic term for Bordeaux red wine.